vladimirfed/playwright-technical-task/README.md

-# Test Plan: Check Registration Error when Public Email is used

 ## Test Information
 - **Test Name:** Should show the error when public email in registration is used
 - **Test Type:** UI End-to-End Test